 •WorkflowEvents – contains events related to specific workflow and versioning actions, replaces the old CustomWorkflowHandler.

-•Approve – fired when a document is approved to the next step.
+•Approve – fired when the document is approved to the next step.

-•Reject – fired when a document is rejected to a previous step
+•Reject – fired when the document is rejected to a previous step

-•Publish – fired when a document is being published.
+•Publish – fired when the document is being published.